 Siesta Key is a barrier island by Sarasota, FL, which is located at about the midpoint between Tampa, FL and Ft.
 Myers, FL.
 You can see the location on Google Maps by clicking here.

-While most of our guests fly into either Tampa, FL or Ft.
-Myers, FL, there are five airports you can consider.
-The one you select depends largely on where you are coming from and your vacation itinerary.
-Since there is seldom a significant charge in Florida for returning a rental car to a location that is different from where you pick it up, you may also evaluate flying into one airport, and flying out of a different airport.
+While most of our guests fly into Tampa, FL or Ft.
+Myers, FL, there are six airports you can consider.
+The one you select depends mostly on where you are coming from and your vacation itinerary.
+Since there is seldom a charge in Florida for returning a rental car to a location that is different from where you pick it up, you may also evaluate flying into one airport, and flying out of a different airport.

-The typical drive time from the Tampa International and Fort Myers International airports is approximately one hour and fifteen minutes – Tampa is more traffic dependent.
-The route is less complex from Ft.
+The typical drive time from the Tampa International (airport code TPA) and Fort Myers International (airport code RSW) is about one hour and fifteen minutes.
+The drive time from Tampa is more traffic dependent and the route is more complex than driving from Ft.
 Myers.
 It is also easier / more convenient to refuel your rental car when returning it to Ft.
 Myers.
-Please note that Ft Myers airport is also referred to on occasion at Southwest Florida International Airport.
-The important thing to note though is the airport code, which is RSW.
-The airport code for Tampa International is TPA.
+Please note that Ft Myers airport is also referred to as Southwest Florida International Airport.